MrDmitry/aidenhale.dev/web/data/work/docker_deploy/README.md

+## Problem

+We needed to efficiently deploy and distribute a rapidly evolving toolchain including a third-party vendor SDK, tooling, and additional development tools and libraries.
+The resulting Docker image was intended for use by hundreds of developers and in-cloud build agents, with an initial update cadence is estimated to be 2-3 times a week.

 ## Overview

-This approach allows deploying software into a single docker image layer while minimizing installer footprint via volume mounts.

-Most of the time packages can be deployed through `Dockerfile` directly or, if additional preparations are required, through multi-stage deployment.

-But in some cases, usually with proprietary software, you only have a self-installing wizard script.

-Even if such script supports headless installation, it may have system-wide side effects making it close to impossible to multi-stage copy the necessary installed artifacts.
+While the additional tools and libraries could easily be installed via `Dockerfile` directly or via multi-stage, the challenge lay in the third-party vendor SDK and tooling, which utilized a self-installing wizard script.

 At the time, experimental feature of `BuildKit` allowed temporary bind-mounts via `RUN --mount` but due to corporate policy we were not allowed to use `BuildKit` to ensure consistent `Dockerfile` syntax and usability.

+We decided to experiment with in-container deployment via `docker run` with `docker commit` once ready.
+Such approach allows deploying software into a single docker image layer while minimizing installer footprint via volume mounts.

 ## Background

-A vendor provided several archives with inputs for several platform-specific toolchains:
+Vendor SDK utilized independent archives for several platform-specific toolchains, suggesting modularity to the deployment process:
 * `common-tools.tar.gz`
 * `platform-A.tar.gz`
 * `platform-B.tar.gz`

-Platform-specific archives are installed on top of common tooling, already suggesting some level of modularity to our installation.

-Platform-specific archives can be deployed via multi-stage since they do not have any side effects, but common tools contain a self-installing wizard script with some additional archives.
+Platform-specific archives were installable through a multi-stage deployment, but the common tools included a self-installing wizard script with additional archives.

 ## Baseline for future comparison

-To evaluate how effective our attempts are, we gathered the initial metrics of `Dockerfile`-based deployment by calling the wizard from an [expect](https://linux.die.net/man/1/expect) script.
+To evaluate how effective our attempts are, we measured the naive `Dockerfile`-based deployment by calling the wizard from an [expect](https://linux.die.net/man/1/expect) script, revealing approximately **30%** (653MB) of wasted space due to the unnecessary copy of the installer and its archives:

-Results looked something like this:
 ```bash
 $ docker images deploy
 REPOSITORY   TAG        IMAGE ID       CREATED         SIZE